 In connection with the determination of the Series' allocation ranges, the Series' Manager considers various factors, including existing and projected market conditions for equity and fixed income securities.
 Once the asset allocation for bonds, stocks and money market instruments has been set, the Manager uses fundamental research and analysis to determine which particular investments to purchase or sell.
 The percentage allocations within the above ranges may change due to, among other things, market fluctuations or reallocation decisions by the Manager.
 Reallocations outside of the above ranges are expected to occur infrequently.
-In addition, the Manager may seek investment advice and recommendations from its affiliates: Macquarie Investment Management Europe Limited, Macquarie Investment Management Austria Kapitalanlage AG, Macquarie Investment Management Global Limited (MIMGL), and Macquarie Funds Management Hong Kong Limited (MFMHKL) (together, the "Affiliated Sub-Advisors").
-The Manager may also permit these Affiliated Sub-Advisors to execute Series security trades on behalf of the Manager and exercise investment discretion for securities in certain markets where the Manager believes it will be beneficial to utilize an Affiliated Sub-Advisor's specialized market knowledge.
+In addition, the Manager may seek investment advice and recommendations from its affiliates: Macquarie Investment Management Europe Limited, Macquarie Investment Management Austria Kapitalanlage AG, Macquarie Investment Management Global Limited (MIMGL), and Macquarie Funds Manager may also permit these Affiliated Sub-Advisors to execute Series security trades on behalf of the Manager and exercise investment discretion for securities in certain markets where the Manager believes it will be beneficial to utilize an Affiliated Sub-Advisor's specialized market knowledge.